geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 21. Select **Share** to share the IT Services site with the members of this Information Technology group.

-22. In the **People and Groups** window that appears, the **Information Technology** group information will appear.
-The members of the group (Holly, Isaiah, and Joni) should be displayed.
+22. In the **People and Groups > Information Technology** window that appears, the members of the group (Holly, Isaiah, and Joni) should be displayed.

 23. Close this **Peoples and Groups** tab in your Edge browser.
 This will return you to the **SharePoint admin center** and the **Active sites** list, with the **IT Services** pane open on the right-hand side.